paritytech/substrate/zombienet/0001-basic-warp-sync/README.md

 The `dave` node executed with `--sync warp` syncs database with the rest of the network.

 # How to prepare database
-Database was prepared using the following zombienet file (`0001-generate-warp-sync-database.toml`):
+Database was prepared using the following zombienet file (`generate-warp-sync-database.toml`):
 ```
 [relaychain]
 default_image = "docker.io/parity/substrate:master"